-- £1.006 million towards improving sustainable transport and active travel measures in the city centre, and £606,000 towards the A4119 strategic bus corridor scheme phase 2D with the balance to be used for bus stop enhancements, including real time information display. - 84.
-The Welsh Government allocation to Cardiff for Safe Routes in Communities Grant of £75,000 aims to improve accessibility and encourage walking and cycling in communities.
-The allocation is for the School Streets scheme, part of a wider programme working with schools to increase the use of active modes of travel for school journeys, through targeted interventions and behaviour change support to improve safety outside school gates. - 85.
+- 85. The Welsh Government allocation to Cardiff for Safe Routes in Communities Grant of £75,000 aims to improve accessibility and encourage walking and cycling in communities.
+The allocation is for the School Streets scheme, part of a wider programme working with schools to increase the use of active modes of travel for school journeys, through targeted interventions and behaviour change support to improve safety outside school gates. - 86.
 The Welsh Government allocation to Cardiff for Active Travel is £3.386 million.
 The purpose of the fund is to increase levels of active travel, improve health and well-being, improve air quality, reduce carbon emissions, and connect communities.
-Funding will support Cycleway 2 Newport Road Transport Corridor Link A (£408,000), active travel to schools (£711,000), Roath Park Cycleway (£787,000) and various improvements to the integrated cycle network plan (£1.480 million). - 86.
-A Welsh Government grant allocation of £2.041 million was awarded for the roll out of a 20mph default speed limit on restricted roads across Wales which came into force in September 2023. - 87.
-The Welsh Government Ultra Low Emission Vehicle Transformation (ULEVT) grant approval is £255,000, which will promote electric vehicle (EV) charging infrastructure projects in alignment with the Welsh Government's EV Charging Strategy.
-Of this, £94,000 has been allocated to deliver charge points for public use and the balance of £161,000 will be used for charge points for Council owned vehicles at Lamby Way.
-There is expected to be further provision of £408,000 for electric charge points available in future years. - 88.
+Funding will support Cycleway 2 Newport Road Transport Corridor Link A (£408,000), active travel to schools (£711,000), Roath Park Cycleway (£787,000) and various improvements to the integrated cycle network plan (£1.480 million).
+Opportunities for additional grant funding continue to be sought where there is a high degree of deliverability by the end of the financial year. - 87.
+A Welsh Government grant allocation of £2.041 million was awarded for the roll out of a 20mph default speed limit on restricted roads across Wales which came into force in September 2023. - 88.
+The Welsh Government revised allocation to Cardiff for Ultra Low Emission Vehicle Transformation (ULEVT) grant approval is £300,000, which will promote electric vehicle (EV) charging infrastructure projects in alignment with the Welsh Government's EV Charging Strategy.
+Of this, £94,000 has been allocated to deliver charge points for public use and the balance of £206,000 will be used for charge points for Council owned vehicles at Lamby Way.
+There is expected to be further provision of £408,000 for electric charge points available in future years. - 89.
 Slippage of £1.508 million was carried into 2023/24 in respect of a Welsh Government Grant to undertake bus stop infrastructure improvements including real time information systems.
-Delays with a new Transport for Wales (TfW) framework resulted in very little expenditure last financial year, however, the contract for an initial phase was awarded in March 2023, with further grant expected in 2024/25 to continue rollout. - 89.
-The Council Bus Corridor enhancements budget of £502,0000 will be used for match funding towards the Welsh Government Local Transport improvement scheme (A4119 Corridor Phase 2D) and to partially fund Eastern Corridor (CW2 Newport Road). - 90.
+Delays with a new Transport for Wales (TfW) framework resulted in very little expenditure last financial year, however, the contract for an initial phase was awarded in March 2023, with further grant expected in 2024/25 to continue rollout. - 90.
+The Council Bus Corridor enhancements budget of £502,0000 will be used for match funding towards the Welsh Government Local Transport improvement scheme (A4119 Corridor Phase 2D) and to partially fund Eastern Corridor (CW2 Newport Road). - 91.
 Budget of £201,000 is carried forward from 2022/23 towards development of the bus transport interchange on the site of the former recycling site at Waungron Road, which is proposed to be delivered in parallel with a housing scheme.
-The start on site, subject to tender is anticipated in the new calendar year. and pending this, slippage of £100,000 is assumed.
+The start on site, subject to tender is anticipated in the new calendar year. and pending this, slippage of £175,000 is assumed. - 92.
+Following approval of the Levelling Up Fund Cardiff Crossrail Phase One bid, further discussions have taken place with the UK Government to progress the scheme.
+As outlined in the Cabinet report of March 2023, a Full Business Case is required to unlock the full £50 million funding of the scheme in addition to the £50 million to be provided by Welsh Government towards the scheme.
+Up to 10% of the Levelling up allocation can be used to develop the scheme and in 2023/24 costs of circa £2.050 million are anticipated.
+This includes an update of the outline business case and confirmation of final business case, which is being informed by highway and rail design and survey work, the latter being undertaken on behalf of the Council by Transport for Wales as part of established governance arrangements.